EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 }
 ```

 Instantiate the table.
-Previously, a `multi_index table` was configured, and declared it as `addressbook_type `.
-To instantiate a table, consider its two required arguments:
+Earlier, a multi_index table was configured as `typedef addressbook_type`.
+To instantiate this table, consider its two required arguments:

 * The `"code"`, which represents the contract's account.
-This value is accessible through the scoped `_code` variable.
+This value is accessible through the scoped `_code` variable, it can be thought of as "self".
-* The `"scope"` which make sure the uniqueness of the contract.
+* The `"scope"` which declares the account to which the data in this range belongs.
 In this case, since we only have one table we can use `"_code"` as well.
 Important to notice, we are passing `_code.value` that returns `_code` in `unit64_t` as that is what `scope` requires.

 ```cpp
 void upsert(name user, std::string full_name, std::string street, std::string city, uint32_t phone) {